 Making Music Magic!

-Our muster – with all music sessions completely free – is the most affordable and friendly acoustic festival in Victoria.
+The muster – where all music is completely free of charge – calls itself the most affordable and friendly acoustic festival in Victoria.

-Girgarre,is located between Echuca and Shepparton – a half-hour drive from each – in northern Victoria.
+Girgarre, located between Echuca and Shepparton, is a half-hour drive from each.

-The muster venue is the air-conditioned Girgarre hall and park in Winter Road.
+Muster venue is the air-conditioned Girgarre hall and park, 9 Morgan Crescent, Girgarre.
 Camping at the site incurs a small fee, and food and hot and cold drinks will be available.

 The highly popular Girgarre market takes place on the Sunday at the site, with bands playing.